 Don’t let its raison de être fool you: Central is one of the best areas to stay in Hong Kong for business travellers and tourists alike.

 Not sure where to start looking?
-Check out this complete guide to the absolute best hotels in Central Hong Kong:
+Check out this complete guide to the absolute best hotels in Central District, Hong Kong!

 Table of Contents